Abbasali731/Peblo_app/README.md

 # AI Story Buddy

-A Flutter-based interactive storytelling and quiz application built for the Peblo Flutter Developer Assessment.
+A Flutter based interactive storytelling and quiz application built for the Peblo Flutter Developer Assessment.

 ## Framework Choice